 The Da Vinci Code is troubled with pace and effectiveness; Angels & Demons could work out well with the pace, but not the effectiveness.
 Inferno, on the other hand, is well-paced and surprisingly effective in narrating the story; but, it missed the most substantial element: details and complexity.

-Starting out with a terrific exposition about the world’s overpopulation by a transhumanist, Bertrand Zobrist (Ben Foster), then it goes straight up into an enigmatic dream-like scene – which might be taken directly from Boticelli’s Map of Hell.
-It leads to the protagonist, Langdon, wakes up alone in a hospital in Florence, Italy, with short-term memory loss, only to find himself a target of manhunt.
-With assistance of Dr. Sienna Brooks (Felicity Jones), he tries to remember what has happened to him and what trouble he’s been gotten into.
+Starting out with a terrific exposition about the world’s overpopulation by a transhumanist, Bertrand Zobrist (Ben Foster), then it goes straight up into an enigmatic dream-like scene – which might be taken directly from Botticelli’s Map of Hell.
+It leads to the protagonist, Langdon, wakes up alone in a hospital in Florence, Italy, with short-term memory loss, only to find himself a target of a manhunt.
+With the assistance of Dr. Sienna Brooks (Felicity Jones), he tries to remember what has happened to him and what trouble he’s been gotten into.
 Then, what’s it with Zobrist, Map of Hell and Langdon?
 That’s what Inferno tries to cerca trova a.k.a. seek and find out.

-A much perplexed and innocently sinister setup is followed by another series of chase scene, where Langdon with his new female companion, travel from museum to museum, observe and eventually vandalize classic arts only to solve a series of puzzle—which gets so blurred that we forget to whom these puzzles are addressed.
-On the run, the film’s recurring theme about corrupted humanity, which needs cleansing, goes in line with repetitive dream-like vision and false memory projection Langdon constantly gets.
+A much perplexed and innocently sinister setup is followed by another series of a chase scene, where Langdon with his new female companion, travel from museum to museum, observe and eventually vandalize classic arts only to solve a series of puzzle—which gets so blurred that we forget to whom these puzzles are addressed.
+On the run, the film’s recurring theme about corrupted humanity, which needs cleansing, goes in line with the repetitive dream-like vision and false memory projection Langdon constantly gets.
 Then, what makes other Dan Brown’s adaptations suffer gets into Inferno, as the plot gets too convoluted and repetitive.

-However, the creative decision to change the originally ending from the book into a safe, happier ending wipes off the essence of the final 20 minutes.
+However, the creative decision to change the original ending from the book into a safe, happier ending wipes off the essence of the final 20 minutes.
 It makes the twist and the discussion of humanity looks mundane, impact-less, and pointless.
 When bitter endings of The Da Vinci Code and Angels & Demons were failed to get transmitted properly, the decision to make Inferno’s less bitter is undeniably lame.

 Action, Crime, Drama Directed by: Ron Howard Written by: David Koepp based on the novel by Dan Brown Starred by: Tom Hanks, Felicity Jones, Ben Foster, Sidse Babett Knudsen Runtime: 121 mins Rated PG-13